University of the People review and FAQ

 History of the University of the People

-UoPeople claims to be fully accredited and tuition-free.
-Is it true?
+UoPeople claims to be fully accredited and tuition-free

-However, in 2014, the Israeli scammer Shai Reshef, former owner of a for-profit e-learning company which he sold to the for-profit education giant Kaplan after having trouble with Israeli authorities, managed to accredit his own UoPeople.org website through a dead, inactive, non-regional accreditation agency called DETC (Distance Education and Training Council), which was shut down because it had accredited too many diploma mills (scams) and came back to life out of the blue thanks to the money paid by Reshef himself to accredit UoPeople.org.
-From that moment on, Reshef claimed his empty website to be an accredited American university and changed its name into UoPeople.edu — he just bought a new web domain.
-The dead DETC was promptly renamed into DEAC (Distance Education Accrediting Commission) too — by changing one letter: DETC→DEAC — just to look less suspicious and to give the impression that it had nothing to do with the same dead accreditation agency.
-University of the People was born, hurray!
-Here comes the "university" that helps humanity, saves the world and eliminates poverty.
-Becoming a "non-profit website" — it was still free — was the icing on the cake.
+In 2014, Israeli scammer Shai Reshef—former owner of a for-profit e-learning company that he sold to the education giant Kaplan after encountering legal issues with Israeli authorities—managed to get his uopeople.org website "accredited" by a defunct, non-regional accrediting agency called DETC (Distance Education and Training Council).
+This agency had been shut down after accrediting too many diploma mills (scams), but suddenly came back to life, thanks to the money Reshef paid to get uopeople.org accredited.
+From that moment, Reshef claimed that his empty website was now an accredited American university and simply changed its name to uopeople.edu by purchasing a new domain.
+At the same time, DETC conveniently rebranded itself as DEAC (Distance Education Accrediting Commission)—changing just one letter (DETC→DEAC) to look less suspicious and distance itself from its shady past.
+And just like that, the University of the People was born.
+Hooray!
+The "university" that would supposedly help humanity, save the world, and eliminate poverty.

-Bottom line: is it true that University of the People is accredited and tuition-free?
-Answer: yes roughly speaking it might be true, but it is just a big joke.
-See also the comprehensive list of countries where UoPeople is accredited.
+Bottom line: is University of the People accredited and tuition-Free?
+Technically speaking, the answer is yes—but only in the most deceptive way possible.
+In reality, it is just one big joke.
+For more details, see the comprehensive list of countries where UoPeople is "accredited".

 But even if it's not free, UoPeople is still a bargain!
 No: UoPeople is still a scam

-Shortly after you find out that UoPeople is not "tuition-free" as ads and misleading articles claim, UoPeople reps aka ambassadors usually respond that "it's tuition-free but not completely free, and it's a bargain because it's low-cost".
-First of all, "low-cost" and "free" are two different concepts — funnily, they "offer an MBA" and a "bachelor/associate of science in business administration" but don't seem to understand the basics — therefore, if your business model is low-cost, your ads should state "low-cost tuition", and not "tuition-free".
+As soon as you realize that UoPeople is not actually "tuition-free", as their misleading ads and articles claim, their representatives aka "ambassadors" typically respond with: "It's tuition-free, but not completely free, and it's a bargain because it's low-cost."
+First of all, "low-cost" and "free" are two entirely different concepts.
+Ironically, UoPeople claims to offer an MBA and a Bachelor/Associate of Science in Business Administration, yet they seem to misunderstand basic business terminology.
+If your business model is low-cost, your ads should say "low-cost tuition", not "tuition-free".

-That being said, you are ripping us off anyway.
+That being said, this is still a scam.
 It is like saying: "I could steal $50,000, but I'm a nice person so I'll only steal $5,000".
-Either way, you are stealing our money!
-The fact that you charge $5,000 instead of $50,000 is no excuse for engaging in fraudulent, aggressive and deceptive practices, let alone passing yourself off as a philanthropist who is helping the poor in Africa, India, Asia etc. Therefore, UoPeople is a fake charitable Israeli organization that represents one of the biggest scams in the nonprofit world.
+Either way, you are still stealing!
+Charging $5,000 instead of $50,000 doesn't excuse fraudulent, aggressive, and deceptive business practices, especially while pretending to be a philanthropist "helping the poor" in Africa, India, and Asia.
+In reality, UoPeople is a fake charitable Israeli organization and one of the biggest scams in the nonprofit sector.

 Testimony of a former instructor